 2.3.
 High Availability with pacemaker and DVR

-In addition to the required HA profile, Red Hat recommends that you deploy OVN with DVR to ensure the availability of networking services.
+In addition to the using the required HA profile, deploy OVN with the DVR to ensure the availability of networking services.
 With the HA profile enabled, the OVN database servers start on all the Controllers, and

 pacemaker then selects one controller to serve in the master role.

 ovsdb-server service does not currently support active-active mode.
 It does support HA with the master-slave mode, which is managed by Pacemaker using the resource agent Open Cluster Framework (OCF) script.
 Having

 ovsdb-server run in master mode allows write access to the database, while all the other slave

 ovsdb-server services replicate the database locally from the master, and do not allow write access.